 Soon we added a lovely daughter to our family.
-Ironically, our economic situation got worse right before her birth.
+But, ironically, our economic situation got worse right before her birth.

 But this time, I understood that joy was a reasonable choice.
-This time I was able to focus on what I had instead of what I was missing.
+This time, I focused on what I had instead of what I was missing.